 What Is the Statute of Limitations to File a Hostile Workplace Environment Claim?

 If you or a loved one are experiencing or have experienced hostility at your place of work due to the actions or behavior of an employer of coworker you may be eligible to file a lawsuit against the party responsible for the damages.
 Hostile work environments can be incredibly devastating for victims unfortunate enough to have to experience it.
 Often, those who work under such hostility and abuse, are either pressured to quit their job, spoiling their chances of earning unemployment benefits or having to endure continued abuse and harassment.
 Fortunately, victims of hostile work environments can retain a skilled attorney to help them sue their employer for their actions; however, many are unsure of what the statute of limitations for filing their case is, and what this statute even means.
-At California Employment Attorneys Group our skilled hostile work environment attorneys can not only represent you and your case in court, but we can also help you understand the ins and outs of the statute of limitations, and how they might influence your case.
+At California Labor Law Employment Attorneys Group our skilled hostile work environment attorneys can not only represent you and your case in court, but we can also help you understand the ins and outs of the statute of limitations, and how they might influence your case.
 If you have any questions after reading this article, please feel free to reach out to our law offices for a free consultation from one of our well-versed legal associates.

 Can I Sue My Employer For Creating A Hostile Work Environment?